-As shown in the pie-chart above about the status of unemployed graduates, among the unemployed 39, more than half got married and remained busy in household chores; nearly one-third of them are pursuing further study and exactly 18 % of them are preparing for different sorts of jobs.
-Those graduates who have remained busy in their household chores would join for further study in the next year and some of them also face some difficult to join Master's level due to new implementation of the semester system by the Tribhuvan University.
+As shown in the pie-chart above about the status of unemployed graduates, among the unemployed 46, slightly less than half got married and remained busy in household chores; nearly one-third of them are pursuing further study and exactly 19 % of them are preparing for different sorts of jobs.
+Those graduates who have remained busy in their household chores would join for further study in the next year and some of them also face some difficulty to join Master's level due to new implementation of the semester system by the Tribhuvan University as they are busy in their household chores and they are not able to meet the attendance criteria mentioned in the semester course.

-Out of 80 graduates, only bachelor level graduates have been pursing further study to master level while master's graduates are not interested to get the new degree certificate.
+Out of 75 graduates, only bachelor level graduates have been pursing further study to master level while master's graduates are not interested to get the new degree certificate or Mphil.